 This last point relates only to BinTec routers that have two Ethernet interfaces.
-The use of PPPoE over one Ethernet interface presents several disadvantages you should be aware of, see section A, chapter 1.1.2, page 72.
+The use of PPPoE over one Ethernet interface presents several disadvantages you should be aware of, see 1.4.3: "Using T-DSL with BinTec routers with one Ethernet Interface".